-- A. Issue a declaratory judgement on behalf of the Plaintiff, finding that Defendants' policies, practices, and procedures have and will continue to subject Plaintiff to unlawful discrimination on the basis of her disabilities by failing to provide the reasonable modification of curbside voting and thereby denying her equal access to participate in voting, a service of local government, in violation of Title II of the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Arizona Civil Rights Act; - B. Order Defendants to provide curbside voting as a reasonable modification, when necessary to provide a person with a disability equal access to the voting process; - C. Order Defendant to provide remedial and additional training to County Election Department staff and poll workers on the rights of individuals with a disability under the Americans with Disabilities Act, Section 504, and A.R.S. § 41-1421(B), as well as provide training on Defendants' policies and procedures for providing curbside voting at polling locations; - D. Order Defendant to implement an effective remedial plan to provide notice to qualified electors that the unlawful blanket ban of curbside voting has been lifted and that curbside voting is available as a reasonable modification for an individual with a disability
+B. Issue a declaratory judgment on behalf of the Plaintiff, finding that Defendants' policies, practices, and procedures have and will continue to subject Plaintiff to unlawful discrimination on the basis of her disabilities by failing to provide the reasonable modification of curbside voting, or a substantially equivalent modification, and thereby deny her equal access to participate in in-person voting, a service of local government, in violation of Title II of the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and the Arizona Civil Rights Act;

+C. Order Defendants to provide curbside voting as a reasonable modification, or a substantially equivalent modification that achieves the same purpose, when necessary to provide a person with a disability equal access to the in-person voting process;

+D. Order Defendants to provide remedial and additional training to County Election Department staff and poll workers on the rights of individuals with a disability under the Americans with Disabilities Act, Section 504, and A.R.S. § 41-1421(B), as well as provide training on Defendants' policies and procedures for providing curbside voting, or a substantially equivalent reasonable modification, at polling locations;